SASheader1

 Support us

-Did you know that SAS is a registered 501(c)(3) tax-exempt private foundation in the United States?
-You can help us in our mission by making a tax-deductible donation.
-A gift to SAS means that you are helping student scientists and outstanding young researchers launch their careers, while strengthing international scientific communication and collaboration across all levels of seniority.
+Did you know that SAS is a 501(c)(3) tax-exempt private foundation in the United States?
+You can support our mission by making a tax-deductible donation.
+A gift to SAS helps outstanding young researchers launch their careers, while strengthing international scientific communication and collaboration across all levels of seniority.
+If you wish to donate to SAS for a specific purpose, like funding a new award or supporting celebrations for the 50th anniversary of the society in 2027, reach out to our General Secretary.